shervinmin/DeepCovid/README.md

 ## Usage Right:
-This work is done by Shervin Minaee, Milan Sonka (the previous editor in chief of IEEE TMI), Rahele Kafieh, Shakib Yazdani, and Ghazaleh Jamalipour Soufi.
+This work is done by Shervin Minaee, Milan Sonka (the previous editor in chief of IEEE TMI), Rahele Kafieh, Shakib Yazdani, and Ghazaleh Jamalipour Soufi (our radiologist).
+The Arxiv version of the paper can be downloaded from [here](https://arxiv.org/pdf/2004.09363.pdf):
 If you find this work useful, you can refer our work as:

 ```
 @article{minaee2020deep,